Digital-Methods-HASS/au814638_law_petula/monarchs/README.md

 1. Make sure Monarchs.csv is located in a data/ subfolder relative to the .rmd file
 2. Open the monarchs.rmd in RSudio
-3. Knit the document to HTML:
+3. Knit the document to HTML

 ## Author

 **Petula Law**

 **Institution:** Aarhus University

 **Course:** Digital Archives and Methods
 **Contact:** petulalaw@gmail.com